Get

 Many dogs that are infected with tapeworms will not show any signs of infection or illness.
 In select cases where there is a large load burden, there may be weight loss.
 Occasionally, dogs may lick or scoot their hind end as the tapeworm segments can be itchy or irritating around this area.
 Very rarely, a dog may vomit up a piece of the adult tapeworm.

-As mentioned, tapeworms from a dog are not directly contagious to people.
-Being exposed to or handling the tapeworm (or proglottid segments) will not allow the spread of the tapeworm to you!
+As mentioned, tapeworms from dogs are not directly contagious to people.
+Being exposed to or handling the tapeworm (or proglottid segments) will not allow the tapeworm to spread to you!

 What does allow the spread of tapeworms to a person is if an intermediate host containing tapeworm larvae is ingested by the human.
-So, for example, if a dog has a flea that is infected with tapeworm larvae which is then somehow ingested by a human, then that person can become infected with that species of tapeworm.
+So, for example, if a dog has a flea that is infected with tapeworm larvae, which is then somehow ingested by a human, that person can become infested with that species of tapeworm.

-In general, the types of tapeworms that infect dogs are not that commonly found or reported in people.
+In general, the types of tapeworms that infest dogs are not that commonly found or reported in people.
 When they are seen, it’s most commonly observed in children.
-An infected child will most often pass the rice-looking proglottids in their bowel movements or they will be found on the skin around their anal area.
+An infested child will most often pass the rice-looking proglottids in their bowel movements or they will be found on the skin around their anal area.

 dog sniffing owner's hands